harryf/comedy/docs/_shows/20200718_Open_Air_Show_Limmat__18_Jul_2020.md

 >
 > I'm just handing out dick pics.
 >
-> But, you know, ladies, that might be a hard number to visualize, but I'll mansplain
+> But, you know, ladies,
 >
-> this
+> that might be a hard number to visualize,
 >
-> for you, if you'll excuse me.
+> but I'll mansplain this for you, if you'll excuse me.
 >
-> If you give your number to 10 guys here tonight, by Christmas time, you've got
+> If you give your number to 10 guys here tonight,
 >
-> a stack of five
+> by Christmas time,
 >
-> dicks on your phone.
+> you got a stack of five dicks on your phone.
 >
-> You can just print them out, use them as Christmas cards.
+> You can just print them out,
 >
-> If you give your number to 10 guys here tonight, by Christmas time, you got a
->
-> stack of five
->
-> dicks on your phone.
->
-> You can just print them out.
->
-> Use them as Christmas cards.
->
-> If you give your number to 10 guys here tonight, by Christmas time, you got a
->
-> stack of five
->
-> dicks on your phone.
->
-> You can just print them out.
->
-> Use them as Christmas cards.
->
-> Hang them from your tree.
->
-> If you give your number to 10 guys here tonight, by Christmas time, you got a
->
-> stack of five
->
-> dicks on your phone.
->
-> You can just print them out.
->
-> Use them as Christmas cards.
->
-> Hang them from your tree.
->
-> If you give your number to 10 guys here tonight, by Christmas time, you got a
->
-> stack of five
->
-> dicks on your phone.
->
-> You can just print them out.
->
-> Use them as Christmas cards.
->
-> Hang them from your tree.
->
-> If you give your number to 10 guys here tonight, by Christmas time, you got a
->
-> stack of five
->
-> dicks on your phone.
->
-> You can just print them out.
->
-> Use them as Christmas cards.
->
-> Hang them from your tree.
+> use them as Christmas cards, hang them from your tree.
 >
 > Steve's dick at the top of your tree will look great.
 >